 How long is the delivery time for Kidsbooks.com?

-The delivery times for orders varies, based on where you live.
+The delivery times for orders vary, based on where you live.
 Kidsbooks.com says to expect 3-10 business days - this ends up being about two weeks from when you purchase.

 Does inventory go fast?